|2019 Granting Cycle, Calendar|

 - Video Footage

 Video Footage is a requirement for all applicants.
 If you are applying for a Production or Family Grant the video needs to be of the project for which you are applying.
 Workshop Grant applicants may submit video of a past performance, however half of your video needs to be of the proposed project.
-The video must emphasize the puppetry in the piece.
+The video must feature the puppetry in the piece.

 - All video submissions should be high quality .mov, .m4v, or .mp4 files.